ruby/ruby/doc/ractor.md

 ### Two-types communication between Ractors

-Ractors communicate each other and synchronize the execution by message exchanging between Ractors.
-There are two message exchange protocol: push type (message passing) and pull type.
+Ractors communicate with each other and synchronize the execution by message exchanging between Ractors.
+There are two message exchange protocols: push type (message passing) and pull type.

 * Push type message passing: `Ractor#send(obj)` and `Ractor.receive()` pair.
   * Sender ractor passes the `obj` to receiver Ractor.
-  * Sender knows a destination Ractor (the receiver of `r.send(obj)`) and receiver does not know the sender (accept all message from any ractors).
+  * Sender knows a destination Ractor (the receiver of `r.send(obj)`) and the receiver does not know the sender (accept all message from any ractors).
   * Receiver has infinite queue and sender enqueues the message.
 Sender doesn't block to put message.
   * This type is based on actor model
 * Pull type communication: `Ractor.yield(obj)` and `Ractor#take()` pair.